 If you're in the market for a new car, you might be asking yourself — how much is the average car payment?
-Experian reports that, as of the second quarter of 2020, new vehicle owners paid an average of $568 a month on their vehicles, while used car owners paid $397.
+Experian reports that, as of the third quarter of 2021, new vehicle owners paid an average of $617 a month on their vehicles, while used car owners paid $471.
 Since these figures represent monthly car payment averages, they do not necessarily represent what any single vehicle owner is actually paying.
 Instead, these figures indicate a certain ballpark range that vehicle owners fall into depending on their own personal and financial details.

 So, how much should your car payment be?
 The average U.S. car payment for new and used vehicles should give you a starting point for your own monthly payments.
 To get a more concrete figure, you'll need to consider your creditworthiness and income level, the type of car you're purchasing and its cash value, and the size, terms, and length of your auto loan.

 How much should my car payment be?